PedroHRPBS/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image8]

-I decided to generate additional data because ...
+---

+I decided to generate additional data because, having different quantities of data for different classes makes the model trend in the direction of the class with more samples.
+And the classes that have fewer examples trend to be harder to predict.

+Considering so, a technique to equalize the number of samples per class was implemented.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following technique:
+* First the training data set was entirely changed to grayscale and normalized
+* After that, we found the number of samples that the class with more samples had.
+* Then 2 loops were implemented.
+The first was a loop to loop through all the classes.
+The second was a loop that measured the number of samples of the respective class.
+* With both loops implemented, we just had to generate a new image from that class (using the pipeline) until the class had the same number of images than the class with most images.

+After that we achieved the following distribution:

+![alt text][image9]

 Here is an example of an original image and an augmented image: